-Most people probably think that asthma is a definite contraindication for diving.
-Divers with perfectly healthy lungs often struggle with underwater breathing; why would an asthmatic even dream of trying it?
+Most people probably think that asthma rules out diving.
+Divers with perfectly healthy lungs often struggle with underwater breathing, so why would an asthmatic even dream of trying it?

-Note: Before going diving with asthma you shall always get consent form a Licensed Physician, preferably who specializes in asthma or diving.
+Note: Before going diving with asthma you shall always get a consent form a Licensed Physician, preferably one who specializes in asthma or diving.

 It has been said a million times and it remains true in this instance; nothing is impossible.
 Yes, asthmatics are at a higher risk of accident or injury while scuba diving, but they are not completely incapable.

 Just like any scuba diver planning each and every dive, the individual health of the person must be taken into consideration before determining whether scuba diving is a safe option.
 For the most part, those in good physical shape who struggle only with asthma can learn to dive safely.

 Here are a few things to be aware of when diving with asthma as well as the necessary steps to take to determine whether diving is right for you.

 Not really, but it demands certain precautions.
 To fully understand the situation at hand, you must first understand why asthma causes such serious complications when diving.